Skyrub-dev/ColorsofMurder-1.2-pc/README.md

 # ColorsofMurder-1.2-pc

-**!!NOT MY GAME!! - ALL CREDIT TO THE ORIGINAL OWNERS - Muder mystery based Renpy game**
+**!!NOT MY GAME!! - ALL CREDIT TO THE ORIGINAL OWNERS - Muder mystery based RenPy game**

 List of changes I made I thought would benefit the game :)
 - Added previous text to still display when making a choice